 IMPORTANT to Note! - When mailing, remember to write your student account number on your check, and to allow at least 8 business days for the payment to be processed to your account.

 At the Student Accounting Office (Fisher Building, McNichols Campus, Room 40 Ground Level), our cashier can accept cash and check payments in person.
 All credit/debit payments must be made online.

 Third Party Billing - The University bills employers directly for the costs their employees incur.
 Contact the Human Resource or Personnel department at your place of employment to find out if your company offers this benefit.
 If so, the student must submit documentation prior to each term to the Student Accounting Office that clearly indicates who is to be billed for the tuition and fees.
 Employer vouchers should be submitted before the first day of the term.

 Tuition Reimbursement - The University will allow students to register without a down payment if their employers offer tuition reimbursement benefits.

-To take advantage ot this plan, prior to the beginning of each term/semester the student must furnish a letter on the Company's letterhead stating that the student is employed by the Company and that the Company will reimburse the tuition and fees incurred for that student.
+To take advantage of this plan, prior to the beginning of each term/semester the student must furnish a letter on the company's letterhead stating that the student is employed by the company and that the company will reimburse the tuition and fees incurred for that student.
 Payment is deferred up to 60 days after the end of the term.
 Students in the program cannot register owing more than one past term.
 Your letter can be faxed to 313-993-1414, Attn: C. Fletcher or scanned and emailed to email@example.com.
 Please include your student ID number on the letter